 - Funding and Competition.
 Your team could qualify for funding if team members are certified in Georgia's Hunter Education Course.

 - Shoot and Have Fun!
-Find SCTP events and sanctioned competitions (SCTP calendar).
+Find SCTP events and sanctioned competitions.

-- SCTP Information Packet (contains grant information:due May 5, 2017; and other general info)
+- SCTP Information Packet (contains grant information due May 11, 2018; and other general info)

-- Advanced Shotgun Coaches Clinic - More Info Coming Soon:(scheduled July 25, 2017)
+- Advanced Shotgun Coaches Clinic (Scheduled for July 24, 2018 at Camp John Hope.
+More Info Coming Soon!)

 The Scholastic Clay Target Program (SCTP) introduces school-age youth to the shooting sports and provides opportunities to compete in a team-based sport.